Once you experience its healing power you’re hooked.

 - Treat any new symptoms.
 The person might have taken too many doses of the right remedy or too much of the wrong remedy.
 Regardless of whether you call it a “proving” or an aggravation, treating the new symptom picture with a well-indicated remedy will bring relief.

 - Go to the sixth cup.
 This involves taking one pellet of the remedy that’s caused the aggravation and putting it in another glass.
 You turn on the tap water, fill it and dump it out.
 Repeat six times and then take a sip.
 I’ve tried this once and it worked.
 I tried it a few more times and it made the aggravation worse.
-So I can’t endorse this method.
+So I definitely don’t recommend this method.

 - Wear the remedy.
 What if you don’t have a lower potency of the remedy you need in the house?
 But you need to stop an aggravation?
 Here’s a trick I recently learned and it works beautifully for me.
 This is my personal favorite way to stop an aggravation.
 Put 3 pellets of the same potency or a lower potency (if you have it) in a plastic bag.
 Wear this on your abdomen for 10-15 minutes.
 If you get some relief but not enough, or it doesn’t hold, you can try wearing the remedy again for 15 minutes.
 (Both this method and the “sixth cup” probably work on the homeopathic principle of “like cures like.”
 You expose yourself to a little bit of what’s bothering you.
 In this case it’s the remedy itself.)
 If all you have is a liquid remedy “wearing” it can also work.
 But bear in mind you’ll probably have to “wear” it for less time.
 A liquid remedy covers more surface area that three pellets.
 So you’re probably getting more of a “dose.”
 The one time I wore a liquid remedy for 10-15 minutes to see what would happen it increased my aggravation.
 So, next, I held it to my body for about 45 seconds and the aggravation stopped.